rcastellotti/gr/from-zero-to-sev.md

 - more info about Amd Secure processor??
 - can we provide a demo of docker protected by SEV?

+## todo

+- barplot with benchmark results (maybe split by category: memory, cpu, io use seaborn)
 ## References

 - https://www.amd.com/system/files/TechDocs/memory-encryption-white-paper.pdf